 Signs You Could Be Diabetic

 Diabetes is one of the most common chronic illnesses in the US today.
-It can lead to heart disease, to chronic pain and numbness in the extremities, loss of eyesight and even amputation of toes and feet if not kept under careful control.
+It can lead to heart disease, chronic pain and numbness in the extremities, loss of eyesight, and even amputation of toes and feet if not kept under careful control.
 Early symptoms are often overlooked.
-Being familiar with the signs may help you catch diabetes early and prevent long term cardiovascular damage.
+Knowing the signs may help you catch diabetes early and prevent long-term cardiovascular damage.

 Type I Diabetes

 Type I diabetes usually comes on before the patient is an adult.
 In Type I diabetes, the patient’s pancreas simply stops producing insulin.
-It can be a result of heredity or of an infection or injury to the pancreas.
+It can result from heredity, infection, or pancreas injury.
 Typically symptoms are far more severe and develop more quickly than in patients with Type II diabetes.
-Symptoms when diabetic may include rapid weight loss, lethargy, dehydration and a significant increase in urination.
+Symptoms when diabetic may include rapid weight loss, lethargy, dehydration, and a significant increase in urination.

 Type II Diabetes

 Type II diabetes is far more common than Type I in adults.
-It may be caused by heredity, by the strain excess weight puts on the body, or by poor eating habits.
+It may be caused by heredity, the strain excess weight puts on the body or poor eating habits.
 Type II diabetes symptoms may come on more slowly and be less noticeable at first than the symptoms of Type I. They may include: